Colind8/LC-ShroomSounds/README.md

 ## 😈 Enemy Sounds 😈

+### 🦅 Baboon Hawk
+- All sounds are replaced with sounds made from the Censor enemy in Psychonauts

 ### 🌺 Bracken
 - Rarely plays Hunter Bacteria from Left 4 Dead when player spots it (borrowed from [CookiesSounds](https://thunderstore.io/c/lethal-company/p/ChocolateCookies/CookiesSounds/))